 The research program of the Computational Neuropsychology and Simulation (CNS) Lab (PI: Dr. Thomas D. Parsons) lies at the intersection of neuropsychology and novel technologies.
 The aim is to understand individual and social cognition via emerging technologies and ecologically valid simulations.

-Training Focus: The CNS Lab aims to produce well-trained psychologists devoted to the continuous development of an empirical knowledge base in neuropsychology, cyberpsychology, and human-computer interactions.
+Training: The CNS Lab aims to produce well-trained psychologists devoted to the continuous development of an empirical knowledge base in neuropsychology, cyberpsychology, and human-computer interactions.
 Students are prepared for employment in academic and industry settings.